 If you want to apply essential oils to your skin so your body can absorb them, choose thin skin.
 And, of course, dilute them first.

 Myth 8: Essential oils are in the Bible.

-Essential oils are made through a process which most historians and aromatherapists agree wasn’t refined enough to produce substantial essential oils until the 10th century.
+Most historians and aromatherapists agree that steam distillation, the process used to create most essential oils, wasn’t advanced enough to produce essential oils until the 10th century.
 The Bible was finished hundreds of years prior to that.